The truth about swimming pools and your eyes

 Simple solutions

-Don't panic; there's no reason to give up your water routine just yet.
-After all, in addition to its joint pain benefits, exercise helps boost your immune system, better your heart health and improve memory—and can even add years to your life.
+There's no reason to give up your water routine just yet.
+After all, in addition to its joint pain benefits, exercise helps support your immune system, boost your heart health, and improve memory—and can even add years to your life.

 Just follow these simple, doctor-approved tips to help keep a lid on uncomfortable eye problems:

-Call your doctor if you have lasting blurry vision, severe pain or red eyes that are draining fluid.
+Call a healthcare provider if you have lasting blurry vision, severe pain or red eyes that are draining fluid.
 These could be signs of a serious problem.

 More On